FoundersFounders/door-services/README.md

 # Door Services

-This project contains the 2 services and mobile app concerning the FoundersFounders door.
+This project contains the 2 services and a mobile app concerning the FoundersFounders door.

 ## Doorbell service